mchmarny/github-activity-counter/README.md

 ### Build Container Image

 Cloud Run runs container images.
-To build one for this service we are going to use the included [Dockerfile](./Dockerfile) and submit a build job to Cloud Build using [bin/image](./bin/image) script.
+To build one for this service we are going to use the included [Dockerfile](./Dockerfile) and submit it along with the source code as a build job to Cloud Build using [bin/image](./bin/image) script.

-> Note, you should review each one of the provided scripts for complete content of these commands
+> You should review each one of the provided scripts for content to understand the individual commands

 ```shell
 bin/image